Case Management Architect, Robyn Schleihauf

 Are you instructing a tech company on your case management software and still not getting what you need?

 RS Legal helps organizations get the case management systems they need.
 Working with any tech company you may have engaged or helping you bring on the right one, RS Legal can help at any stage in the process.

 Clients contact me when they're ready to have better data and better processes

 Providing sound advice to professional regulators and their committees, as well as other organizations that use Codes of Conduct or field complaints.

 The best way to save time, money and to prevent bad feelings is to have clear dispute resolution policies and codes of conduct.

 Robyn Schleihauf is a lawyer and a writer based in Dartmouth, Nova Scotia.
 Her practice is focused on assisting clients in making their processes efficient, effective, within their regulatory authority and sound from an administrative law perspective.

-Robyn is a member of the Canadian Bar Association and serves on the Law Reform Committee.
+Robyn is an associate professor at the Schulich School of Law at Dalhousie University.
 She worked as a Pro Bono lawyer for the North Preston Land Pro Bono Initiative and was successful in assisting her clients to gain title to their land.
-She continues to advocate to government to meet its obligations with respect to land titles in African Nova Scotian Communities, along with her colleague, Angela Simmonds.
+Robyn has appeared on CBC news and in The Coast to speak on this issue.
+She has also guest lectured at her alma mater, Osgoode Hall Law School with respect to the Land Titles System in Nova Scotia.

 Robyn is a graduate of Osgoode Hall Law School (2015), where she received the Cassels Brock & Blackwell Award for Professionalism and the Ian Scott Public Interest Internship Award.
 For her internship, she worked at a Community Legal Aid Clinic for the Baamseeda program, along with the Indigenous legal coordinator, providing legal assistance to Indigenous communities and individuals.